 The Gladiator cabinets are designed to be mounted on their GearTrack or

-The tall GearBoxes will have three support brackets.
-The smaller cabinets will only have two.
+The tall GearBoxes will have three support brackets, while the smaller cabinets will only have two.

-It’s a bit tough if you’re installing them yourself because the cabinets can get heavy and awkward when you’re trying to line them up just right.
+It’s tough installing them yourself because the cabinets can get heavy and awkward while trying to line them up just right.

-Unless you get really lucky, you’re going to have to adjust the lower brackets to get them to fall into place.
+Unless you get really lucky, you’ll have to adjust the lower brackets to get them to fall into place.

-As you can see, this bracket was about an inch below where it should have been.
-If you’re mounting one of the tall GearBoxes like you see here, you may have to go back and forth between two brackets to make sure everything is lining up correctly.
+As you can see on this tall GearBox, one bracket was about an inch below where it should have been.
+It may require some back-and-forth to ensure everything lines up correctly.

-One trick I found helpful was to use a long ruler or broom handle to try to lift the bracket into place.
+One trick I found helpful was using a long ruler or broom handle to lift the bracket into place.

-Once you’ve got everything lined up correctly, the brackets fall into place with a satisfying thud.
+Once everything is aligned correctly, the brackets fall into place with a satisfying thud.

-From there, you just have to tighten up the bolts on the inside and you’re all set.
+You have to tighten up the bolts inside, and you’re all set.

 Now for the annoying part.